Monday, 27 March 2017

 Onward Western Soldiers

-Marched across the sand
+March across the sand,

 Under obligation